 The rules were released in January by the Arizona Department of Health Services.
 They ban women from taking the most common abortion-inducing drug – RU-486 – after the seventh week of pregnancy.
 Existing rules allow women to take the abortion pill through nine weeks of pregnancy.

 Planned Parenthood estimates that 800 women would have had to get surgical abortions in 2012 if the rules were in effect then.
-An attorney for the organization also told the judge last week that the new rules could force its Flagstaff abortion clinic to suspend operations.
+An attorney for the organization also told the judge last week that the new rules could force its Flagstaff abortion clinic to suspend operations because it does not offer surgical abortions.
+But a spokeswoman said Monday that the organization is still evaluating how it will proceed and operations at the Flagstaff clinic will continue.

 In his ruling, the judge acknowledged that the new rules will make it more difficult for some women in Arizona, especially those in the northern part of the state, to get abortions as they have to travel farther and make more trips to clinics.
 But he said they aren’t obstacles big enough to show that the rules should be blocked.

-“The court finds that the injunction is not in the public interest,” Bury said.
+“The court finds that the injunction is not in the public interest,” he said.

 Attorney Mike Tyron, arguing the case for the state, described the rules as a simple shift in abortion regulations that amount to a minor inconvenience for women – and are not the heavy-handed change that opponents make them out to be.